piku235/JungiThemeBundle/Resources/doc/index.md

 Basics
 ------

-If you wanna know how to create a theme you must only read these three chapters: **Themes overview**, **Theme mappings**, **Theme holder**.
+If you wanna know how to create and use a theme you must only read these three chapters:

+* Themes overview,
+* Theme mappings,
+* Theme holder

 ### Themes overview

-What is a theme, how it works and what is related with it you will learn from [here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/theme.md).
+What is a theme, how it works and what is related with it you will learn from [here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/theme-overview.md).

 Generally the chapter speaks about: